Culture of France: Cinema

+France remains a leader in filmmaking, as of 2015 producing more films than any other European country.
+The nation also hosts the Cannes Festival, one of the most important and famous film festivals in the world.
 Additionally, France is an important Francophone film production country.
 A certain amount of the movies created share international distribution in the western hemisphere thanks to Unifrance.
 Although French cinema industry is rather small in terms of budget and revenues, it enjoys qualitative screenplay, cast and story telling.
-French Cinema is often portrayed as more liberal in terms of subjects (Sex, Society, Politics, Historical).
+French cinema is often portrayed as more liberal in terms of subjects (e.g. sex, society, politics, historical, etc.).